 MER.45, Chase, Dea.
 James House, 105 River Rd, 1775.
 This colonial, saltbox (circa 1775) for many years was occupied by the Chase family who operated the pottery next door.
 Deacon James Chase (1778-1849) took over the handcrafted pottery business after his uncle, William Pecker (1758-1820) was killed in the collapse of one of his kilns.
 Following the Deacon’s death, his son, Phineas, (1820-1911) continued the pottery at the same site until 1863 when he sold the land to the South Amesbury Wharf Co. and moved to High Street to his new home and shop.

 Originally the Deacon Chase house was a two-story, eight room, wood framed, clapboarded structure with a field stone foundation and single large chimney built on a brick arch and accommodating five fireplaces.
 Photographs taken in the I890*s reveal the facade facing the river, with a central doorway flanked by single multi-paned windows symmetrically placed upstairs and down.
-I n 1943 extensive alterations were made
+In 1943 extensive alterations were made, with addition of the wing on the left.

 MER.51, Stevens, Dea.
 Thomas House, 117 River Rd, 1702.
 This house is one of the oldest in the River Village, being built circa 1702 by Thomas Stevens who was a very prominent citizen in this community.
 From 1684 to 1724 he served 17 years as a selectman and was twice elected representative from the Town of Amesbury.
 In March of 1728 he was chosen a deacon of the Second Church of Christ, established two years previously in the West Parish.
 In 1712 Thomas Stevens, Sr. deeded this property to his son Thomas, Jr. who also became a distinguished citizen, being active during the French and Indian War, serving at Crown Point under Capt.
 Stephen Sargent (1755) and as a lieutenant in the Lake George campaign (1756).
 This house is architecturally significant and scenically located at the confluence of the Merrimack River and Cobbler’s Brook (Patten’s or Sargent’s Creek).
 It was here that the old bridge crossed the brook to Clapboard Landing, for many years an important local shipping center for river traffic.
 This colonial house has a central front door and a central hallway.
 Two chimneys originally accommodated fireplaces in each of the eight rooms, four of which remain functioning today.
 The windows are symmetrically placed, multi-paned 9/6 both upstairs and down.
 Within, the fireplace walls are paneled; there are gunstock corner posts, wainscoting, and pine flooring.
 One unusual feature is the brick noggin in the outside walls throughout the house.